Animal product: Slaughterhouse waste

 Slaughterhouse waste is defined as animal body parts cut off in the preparation of carcasses for use as food.
 This waste can come from several sources, including slaughterhouses, restaurants, stores and farms.
 In the UK, slaughterhouse waste is classed as category 3 risk waste in the Animal By-Products Regulations, with the exception of condemned meat which is classed as category 2 risk.

-By-products in pet food
+Animal by-products in pet food

 The leftover pieces that come from the process of stripping meat from animals tends to get used for different purposes.
 One of them is to put these parts into pet food.
 Many large, well-known pet food brands use animal by-products as protein sources in their recipes.
 This can include animal feet, livers, lungs, heads, spleens, etc or an admixture in the form of meat and bone meal.
 These organs are usually not eaten by humans depending on culture, but are safe and nutritious for pets regardless.
 By-products can also include bad-looking pieces.
 They are always cooked (rendered) to kill pathogens.

-Some pet food makers advertise the lack of by-products to appeal to buyers, a move criticized for contributing to food waste and reducing sustainability.
+Just under half of all animal products in pet food is still human consumable, and some pet food makers advertise the lack of by-products to appeal to buyers, a move criticized for contributing to food waste and reducing sustainability.